Aisha-Yusuff/student-directory/README.md

 2. Enter a number that matches with the task you would like the directory to do.

-3. Once, you have finished with the directory, you can leave by entering "9"
+3. Once, you've finished with the directory, you can leave by entering "9"